romantech/openai-fine-tuning/README.md

 ### Step 5: Test the Fine-tuned Model
 - Run `npm run model`
-- Test using a simplified prompt.
+- Test the model using a simplified prompt.